 - Delete the template.

-In order to create a new template we go to Templates page (1), then click on "Add new" button (2), write a name, choose type and technology and click "Create" button (3).
+In order to create a new template we go to Templates page (1), then click on "Add new" button (2).

 - Singular (FREE version) - for single post, pages and CPT (support for custom post types is available in the PRO version only)